zkortam/Pixal-Project/README.md

  # Pixal
- ## Developed for the ACC Technical Project by Zakaria Kortam
+ ## Developed for the ACA Technical Project by Zakaria Kortam

 Pixal is an AI Slack App that enables workspace members to have easier access to information pertaining to their workspace.
 This app was created with the assistance of